I don't know even why there's any suspense about it.

 But now success is under attack.

-Success is said to be illegitimate in America.
+Success is said to be illegitimate in America because the deck has been stacked.

 The successful have been unfairly allowed to be.

-Some powerful person somewhere decides who gets to be rich and who doesn't.
+It's as though Obama wants you to believe that some powerful person somewhere decides who gets to be rich and who doesn't.

 And that person's been unfair in who he's been allowing to.

-And so Obama's gonna make it right.
+And so Obama's going to make it right.

-And even if the money doesn't come back to people in the middle class or people who are poor, doesn't matter because they're still happy the rich are getting screwed.
+And even if the money doesn't come back to people in the middle class or people who are poor, it doesn't matter because they're still happy the rich are getting screwed.

 Because that's what Obama's selling.